etnichols/etnichols.github.io/src/pages/programming/2020-04-04---lead-to-read-website/index.md

 - "Digestability": clear messaging, easy-to-discover content.
 - Accessibility: make sure the site works for _everyone_.

-To get started, I combed the existing site and tried to group the existing content into more logically-grouped sections, and then used Sketch to bring the pen-and-paper sketches a little more color:
+To get started, I combed the existing site and grouped the existing content into more coherent sections, using [Sketch](https://www.sketch.com/) to bring the pen-and-paper wireframes to life:

 ![New site design mocks](lead_to_read_sketch.jpg)